meylence/cakmak-game/README.md

 ## 🎮 Game Concept

-**Cakmak Game** (Turkish for "Lighter Game") is a turn-based social interaction game for 4 or more players.
+**Cakmak Game** is a turn-based social interaction game for 4 or more players.
 Each round involves:

 1. A player (asker) sends a secret question to another player (receiver)
 2. The receiver thinks of someone in the group as the answer and gives the "object" to them